-Degrees conferred between July 1, 2007 and June 30, 2008 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
+Degrees conferred between July 1, 2010 and June 30, 2011 For each of the following discipline areas, provide the percentage of bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
 Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
 If you prefer, you can compute the percentages using 1st majors only.

-Category Diploma/ Certificates Associate Bachelor's CIP 2000 Categories to Include
+Category Diploma/ Certificates Associate Bachelor's CIP 2010 Categories

+to Include

 Agriculture 1

-Natural resources/environmental 5 3
+Natural resources and conservation 7 3

-science

 Architecture 4

-Area and ethnic studies 7 5
+Area, ethnic, and gender studies 4 5

-Communications/journalism 9
+Communication/journalism 9

 Communication technologies 10

-Computer and information sciences 2 11
+Computer and information sciences 1 11

 Personal and culinary services 12

 Education 13

 Engineering 14

 Engineering technologies 15

-Foreign languages and literature 10 16
+Foreign languages, literatures, and

+linguistics 9 16

 Family and consumer sciences 19

 Law/legal studies 22

-English 7 23
+English 5 23

 Liberal arts/general studies 24

 Library science 25

-Biological/life sciences 8 26
+Biological/life sciences 17 26

-Mathematics 3 27
+Mathematics and statistics 5 27

-Military science and technologies 29
+Military science and military

+technologies 28 and 29

-Interdisciplinary studies 4 30
+Interdisciplinary studies 1 30

 Parks and recreation 31

 Philosophy and religious studies 3 38

 Theology and religious vocations 39

-Physical sciences 3 40
+Physical sciences 4 40

 Science technologies 41

-Psychology 5 42
+Psychology 4 42

+Homeland Security, law enforcement,

-Security and protective services 43
+firefighting, and protective services 43

-Public administration and social 44
+Public administration and social services 44

-services

-Social sciences 29 45
+Social sciences 28 45

 Construction trades 46

 Mechanic and repair technologies 47

 Precision production 48

 Transportation and materials moving 49

 Visual and performing arts 7 50

-Health professions and related sciences 51
+Health professions and related programs 51

 Business/marketing 52

-History 7 54
+History 6 54

 Other

-TOTAL 100% 100% 100%
+TOTAL 100%